TalaoDAO/marketplace/sites/all/modules/contrib/auditfiles/README.txt

 ---------------------------
 There are two administrative configuration settings that help with limiting the records displayed, for when a report times out or exceeds the available memory.
-They are: "Maximum records" and "Batch size."
-They are both found in the "Report options" fieldset.
+They are: "Maximum records" and "Batch size" They are both found in the "Report options" fieldset.

 There are four possible combinations of these settings, one of which is invalid:
  1) Both set to zero: With these settings, all records are loaded and displayed.
- 2) "Maximum records" set to some positive integer grater than zero and "Batch size." set to zero: With this combination, only the number of records in "Maximum records" will be initially loaded and displayed.
+ 2) "Maximum records" set to some positive integer grater than zero and "Batch size" set to zero: With this combination, only the number of records in "Maximum records" will be initially loaded and displayed.
 At the top of the report page, there will be a button labeled "Load all records," with which you can load all records using Drupal's Batch API.
 This combination is also